They actually say the Black Friday sales were down.

 It's what real inquiry actually is.

-But let's not have this business of silencing everyone and saying that you can't talk, saying you have to create a campus safe zone because some weenie little sophomore feels threatened by having heard something that he or she can't handle.
+So let's have that debate, but let's not have this business of silencing everyone and saying that you can't talk, saying you have to create a campus safe zone because some weeny little sophomore feels threatened by having heard something that he or she can't handle.

-How are we going to fight Jihad if we can't handle a comment being made by somebody in a fraternity?
+How are we going to fight jihad if we can't handle a comment being made by somebody in a fraternity?

 Anyway, the phone number here is 1-800-282-2882.

-Let's go to Milford, Michigan and Mark.
+Let's go to Milford, Michigan, and Mark.

 Mark, you're on the Russian Limbaugh program with me, Mark Belling.

-Okay, how are you today?
+Hi, how are you today?

-the retired NASA engineer who was the chief global warming climate change architect, has said that these boulders in this archipelago got there by some massive catastrophic weather event that caused these huge tidal waves and dropped these boulders 300 feet above sea level on a cliff
+has said that these boulders in this archipelago got there by some massive catastrophic weather event that caused these huge tidal waves and dropped these boulders 300 feet above sea level So on a cliff in almost a perfect line.

 And why is any change necessarily bad?